psu-arts-arch-3/art-203/assignment-interactive-prototype.md

 #### **1.Create mockups in Illustrator**

-You should follow the same format used for previous mockups.
-Create a mobile layout that is 320px wide and create a desktop layout that is 1280px wide.
+In order to save time, students won't be required to create mobile layouts for this assignment.
+It's still a good idea to think about your designs with a mobile-first approach.
+As you create content sections, imagine how they might stretch to fit small screens.

+**Your desktop mockups should be 1280px wide.** Some templates recommend designing desktop layouts to be 1080px x 1920px, but most the content of most websites, maxes out around 1200px and additional browser area is usually just filled with empty space.
+Remember that web designers should design for all screen sizes, so 1280px is somewhat arbitrary, but helps keep things simple and consistent for our class.

 Once you create one page, you can duplicate the artboard and adjust the content for additional pages.
 Remember to resize your artboards with the Artboard tool to accommodate  the content for each page.
 "Tall" pages with large height values will be scrollable when we import them into InVision.

 ![](/assets/lesson-5/illustrator-artboard-pages.png)